Speak to a local memory care advisor 24/7: (888) 595-9951

 While memory care in Northwood is relatively affordable compared to larger cities like Fargo or Bismarck, it is still a more expensive option compared to other senior living options such as independent or assisted living.
 The cost difference reflects the specialized nature of care required for individuals with dementia or Alzheimer's disease.

-Edgewood Parkwood Place is a new dementia care center with capacity of 132 dementia and Alzheimer’s sufferers.
-Edgewood Parkwood Place includes amenities such as secure campus to prevent wandering, staff nurses trained in dementia care and high caregiver to resident ratio.
-It is situated at 749 S 30th Street, and can offer dementia care to Grand Forks, ND seniors.
+Edgewood Parkwood Place is a new Alzheimer’s and dementia care center with capacity of 132 Alzheimer’s and dementia sufferers.
+Edgewood Parkwood Place offers services such as access to geriatric nurse practitioner, home-like community rooms that promote socialization and access to physical and speech therapy.
+It is located at 749 S 30th Street, and can offer dementia and Alzheimer’s care to Grand Forks, ND dementia sufferers.

 When it comes to paying for memory care in Northwood, North Dakota, understanding the role of Medicare is essential for families and individuals seeking care.
 Memory care facilities provide specialized care for individuals with Alzheimer’s disease, dementia, or other memory-related conditions, and the costs can be significant.
 Medicare, a federal health insurance program for people age 65 and older, as well as certain younger individuals with disabilities, plays a limited role in covering these costs in Northwood, North Dakota.